nationalarchives/tdr-dev-documentation/architecture-decision-records/0028-storybook-for-tdr-components-library.md

 Storybook also provides out-of-the-box accessibility testing using Axe Core, which would be a straight swap for existing setup.

 The interaction tests are run using storybook addons, which are effectively wrappers for Jest and Testing Library.
 This means we are paritially 'buying into' the ecosystem of Storybook, however there is evidence of the library's maturity and widespread use.
 The alternative is to write more verbose testing code for sometimes quite simple components.
 The labour saved amongst other benefits means we are more likely to write robust and comprehensive tests covering the multiple states a component can exist in.

+## Decision

+After some exploratory testing of Storybook with the TDR Components library and comparison against the existing bespoke set-up using a Node/Express application we decided to implement Storybook and convert our existing tests to use the extensions built into Storybook.

 ## Examples